FAQ's

 If you decide - or need - to withdraw at any point along the route, that's totally fine.
 Just keep in mind that, as part of the self-sufficiency spirit of the event, getting yourself home will be your responsibility.
 In most mid-sized towns or cities, you'll usually find public buses that can take you to a larger city with an airport.
 If you're out in the middle of nowhere, hitchhiking is often a solid way to reach civilization.
 Locals frequently drive trucks or vans, and more often than not, they're happy to give you a lift to the nearest town.

-If you do withdraw, make sure to notify the organization via the official communication channels and follow the instructions for returning your GPS tracker.
+If you do withdraw, make sure to notify the organization via the official communication channels and follow the instructions for returning your Zoleo tracker.

 Media coverage and image use